J-Afzal/Third-Year-Project/README.md

 </p>

 The YouTube playlist for this project can be found [here](https://youtube.com/playlist?list=PLFJGOGaRWoxDm-Em5-mNv7JbYHmCRMm9b):
-* `IRL Test Bonnet` and `IRL Test Roof` The bonnet camera location was able to detect the fainter/less defined road markings due to its closer proximity to the road, while the Roof camera location gave less false lanes detections/less noisy
+* `Real World Test (Roof FOV)` and `Real World Test (Bonnet FOV)` The bonnet camera location was able to detect the fainter/less defined road markings due to its closer proximity to the road, while the Roof camera location gave less false lanes detections/less noisy
 * `Pre-recorded Video Test` shows an example of lane detection on roads that software was developed on and for (motorways)
 * `Software Analysis for No YOLOv4` shows the frame times for the software and that peaks occur during lane detection when many road markings picked up in the ROI frame
 * `A Potential Curved Road Solution` shows solution to curved roads and you should compare quality of lane detection with previous video and pay attention to how the ROI frame moves at the top left